AdobeDocs/experience-platform.fr-FR/help/data-science-workspace/authoring/sdk.md

 **Spark (Scala)**

-Le tableau suivant décrit les méthodes de classe d&#39;un [!DNL Spark] PipelineFactory :
+The following table describes the class methods of a [!DNL Spark] PipelineFactory:

 <table>
     <thead>